Revised and adopted March 26 2023

 Nominations for Local Chapter Officers and delegates to the National Convention shall be opened at least 10 days before an election.
 The call for nominations shall be announced to all Chapter Members as soon as nominations are open.

 Section 3.
 Elections Process.

+The Local Nominations Committee must announce current open offices up for election before any voting can commence.
+The Local Nominations Working Group must announce which candidates are running for which offices and who if any wish to nominate or self-nominate from the floor.
 Elections will be held by secret ballot, using a single multi-winner election with a ranked or scored ballot.
 Winning candidates may select offices in the winning order provided by the election system or in conference after the election.
 The election system used to count ballots and select the winners must be approved by a Meeting before any votes are cast.

 Section 4.
-Recall.
+Special Elections.

-Proposed amendments to these Bylaws must be made by written resolution, endorsed by five members of the Local Chapter, and submitted to the Coordinating Committee a month in advance of a General or Regular Meeting.
-The Coordinating Committee shall take at most one week to process the amendment and must then provide the Local Chapter membership written or electronic notice of the proposed amendments.
-The amendment must be approved by a 2/3 supermajority vote at a General or Regular Meeting.
+Proposed amendments to these Bylaws must be made by written resolution, endorsed by two Members of the Local Chapter, and submitted to the Coordinating Committee two weeks in advance of a Regular General Meeting.
+The Coordinating Committee shall take at most one week to process the amendment and must then provide the Local Chapter Membership written or electronic notice of the proposed amendments.
+The amendment(s) must be approved by a majority vote at a Regular General Meeting.

-Any action taken by an officer or member of the Local Chapter in contravention of these Bylaws is null and void.
+Any action taken by an Officer or Member of the Local Chapter in contravention of these Bylaws is null and void.